Forgetting Sarah Marshall

-The story revolves around Peter Bretter, who is a music composer for a TV show that happens to feature his girlfriend, Sarah Marshall, in the lead role.
+The story revolves around Peter Bretter, a music composer for a TV show that features his girlfriend, Sarah Marshall, in the lead role.
 After a five-year relationship, Sarah abruptly breaks up with Peter.
 Devastated by this event, he chooses to go on vacation to Hawaii, in order to try to move forward with his life.
-Trouble ensues when he runs into his ex on the island as she is on vacation with her new boyfriend.
+Trouble ensues when he runs into Sarah on the island as she is on vacation with her latest boyfriend.

+The film was released on April 18, 2008, to overwhelming success both critically and commercially, earning more than double its production costs.